 15. Help students develop a hypothesis (a cause-and-effect relationship) by changing their testable question into an "if/then" statement.
-For example: If the contaminants inserted into the water increase, then the time it takes to absorb into the ground will increase.
+For example: if the amount of pollution is decreased, the number of primary consumers will increase.

 Teacher Note: A guess is not the same a prediction or a hypothesis.
 A guess does not have a basis in prior experience.
 A prediction is based on prior experiences and repeated observations.
 A hypothesis is a specific prediction expressed as an "if/then" statement.
 A hypothesis indicates the variable to be tested.